 This approach claims that not one approach is enough for strategy formation, but a combination of approaches depending on the time and situation are crucial in formulating and implementing strategies.
-It further claims that all levels of management should be involved in strategy formation, and the factors of strategy formation such as strategy, leadership, culture, communication must be used entirely in order to formulate strategies and meet objectives.
+It further claims that all levels of management should be involved in strategy formation, and the factors of strategy formation such as strategy, leadership, culture, communication must be used entirely in order to formulate strategies and

+294 meet objectives.

-The Complexity Approach
+295 27 d) The Complexity Approach